westonstearns/Kaggle-Python-Tutorial/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Predict and submit to Kaggle

 To send a submission to Kaggle you need to predict the survival rates for the observations in the test set.
-In the last exercise of the previous chapter we created rather amateuristic predictions based on a single subset or none at all.
-Luckily, with our decision tree we can make use of some simple functions to "generate" our answer without having to manually perform subsetting.
+In the last exercise of the previous chapter, we created simple predictions based on a single subset.
+Luckily, with our decision tree, we can make use of some simple functions to "generate" our answer without having to manually perform subsetting.

-First you make use of the `.predict()` method.
+First, you make use of the `.predict()` method.
 You provide it the model (`my_tree_two`), the values of features from the dataset for which predictions need to be made (`test`).
 To extract the features we will need to create a numpy array in the same way as we did when training the model.
-However we need to take care of a small but important problem first.
+However, we need to take care of a small but important problem first.
 There is a missing value in the Fare feature that needs to be imputed.

 Next, you need to make sure your output is in line with the submission requirements of Kaggle: a csv file with exactly 418 entries and two columns: `PassengerId` and `Survived`.
 So you need to make a new data frame using `DataFrame()`, and create a csv file using `to_csv()` method from Pandas.